Aider-AI/aider/README.md

 `aider` is a command-line chat tool that allows you to write and edit code with GPT-4.
-You can ask GPT to help you start a new project, or modify your existing git repo.
+You can ask GPT to help you start a new project, or modify code in your existing git repo.
 Aider has features to
 [help GPT understand and modify larger codebases](https://aider.chat/docs/ctags.html) and easily commit, diff & undo changes proposed by GPT.